jasonjuju/Rats-Nets/README.md

 # University-CPP-Project
 Project from University C++ module.
-Recieved 79% of marks
+Recieved 79% of available marks